Master's and Ph.D Workshops

 We offer workshops covering every aspect of the application process, from how to ask for letters of rec to maximizing the GRE.
 All workshops will take place via webinar.
 If you're just starting your exploration of graduate school, our workshop Grad School 101 is a great place to start!
 All workshops take place on Zoom, no registration needed, just show up!

 - How to Write a Statement of Purpose

 - Intro to the GRE

 - How to Write the CV or resume for Grad School

 Discuss your graduate school plans with an advisor.
-Whether you have just started exploring your options, or are currently applying to programs, we welcome your questions.
+Whether you have just started exploring your options, are currently applying to programs, or choosing between admission offers, we welcome your questions.
 Are you concerned about how the Covid-19 crisis will impact the upcoming grad school application cycle?
 Make an appointment to discuss!